1997–98 Indiana Pacers season: Off-season

-Under Bird, and with the addition of Mullin, the Pacers struggled early in the regular season losing five of their first seven games, but then won 15 of their next 18 games.
-The team won 12 of their 14 games in January, posted a 7-game winning streak between January and February, and held the best record in the Eastern Conference at 33–13 before the All-Star break.
+Regular season

-The Pacers won nine of their final eleven games of the season, which included another 7-game winning streak in April, and returned to the NBA playoffs after a one-year absence, finishing in second place in the Central Division with a 58–24 record, and earning the third seed in the Eastern Conference; it was also the first time since joining the NBA that the Pacers finished with a winning road record.
+Under Bird and with the addition of Mullin, the Pacers struggled losing five of their first seven games of the regular season, but then played above .500 in winning percentage for the remainder of the season, winning 15 of their next 18 games.
+The team won 12 of their 14 games in January, posted a seven-game winning streak between January and February, and held the best record in the Eastern Conference at 33–13 before the All-Star break.
+The Pacers won nine of their final eleven games of the season, which included another seven-game winning streak in April, and returned to the NBA playoffs after a one-year absence, finishing in second place in the Central Division with a 58–24 record, and earning the third seed in the Eastern Conference.
+It was also the first time since joining the NBA that the Pacers finished with a winning road record above.
+500, posting a 26–15 road record during the regular season.
 Bird was named the NBA Coach of the Year, after leading the Pacers to a 19-game improvement over the previous season.
 The Pacers had the fifth best team defensive rating in the NBA.

-Reggie Miller led the Pacers in scoring averaging 19.5 points per game, led them with 164 three-point field goals, and was named to the All-NBA Third Team, while Rik Smits averaged 16.7 points and 6.9 rebounds per game, and Mullin provided the team with 11.3 points per game and 107 three-point field goals.
-In addition, Dale Davis provided with 8.0 points and 7.8 rebounds per game, and Mark Jackson contributed 8.3 points and 8.7 assists per game.
-Off the bench, sixth man Antonio Davis averaged 9.6 points and 6.8 rebounds per game, while Jalen Rose contributed 9.4 points per game, Travis Best provided with 6.5 points and 3.4 assists per game, and Derrick McKey contributed 6.3 points per game, but only played 57 games due to a ruptured Achilles tendon.
+Reggie Miller averaged 19.5 points per game, led the Pacers with 164 three-point field goals, and was named to the All-NBA Third Team, while Rik Smits averaged 16.7 points and 6.9 rebounds per game, and Mullin provided the team with 11.3 points per game and 107 three-point field goals.
+In addition, Mark Jackson contributed 8.3 points and 8.7 assists per game, while Dale Davis provided with 8.0 points and 7.8 rebounds per game.
+Off the bench, sixth man Antonio Davis averaged 9.6 points and 6.8 rebounds per game, while Jalen Rose contributed 9.4 points per game, Travis Best provided with 6.5 points and 3.4 assists per game, Derrick McKey averaged 6.3 points per game, but only played 57 games due to a ruptured Achilles tendon, and Fred Hoiberg contributed 4.0 points per game.